DamengRandom/tipify/concepts.md

 -- its a middleware like redux-sage which is used for handling action creator asynchronously !!!

--- One word: waiting for API request is done, then trigger dispatch action to put latest state data into reducer !!!
+-- one word: waiting for API request is done, then trigger dispatch action to put latest state data into reducer !!!

 Classic Example: